 Introduced in late 2006, the "new duties" placed on Electoral Registration Officers to encourage electoral registration and participation have now become embedded in our practices.
 Various procedures and initiatives were carried out in co-operation with other Electoral Registration Offices and with the Electoral Commission.
-Electronic methods of communication with electors and potential electors continue to be extended.
+Electronic methods of communication with electors and potential electors have proved popular.
+It remains unclear whether these methods can be extended under the proposed new Individual Electoral Registration legislation and whether they can be used for the canvass of young voters in late 2013 in preparation for the Referendum on Scottish Independence in 2014.